stahlleiton/TrackingCode/HITrackingStudies/README.md

 In the 'plottingMacro' directory from the above path:

-root -b plotHist2D.C
+root -l -b -q plotHist2D.C

-Output plots will be in the 'files' directory
+Output plots will be in the 'files' directory.
+And TGraphs in "test.root" file